AnaCarolina86/NasaFacts/README.md

 I added four new components, (Title, Gallery, GalleryItem, and Bottom) for a couple of reasons.
 First, I needed to check if I really understood what I was doing.
 For that, I created a new json file with some information from the Nasa website, and I built components in order to use properly this file.
 Another reason, I wanted to improve the website sytle.

+### Content

+I used public information from [Nasa](https://www.nasa.gov/) in order to show some interesting facts.
+This data was "stored" in a json file.

 ### Next

 Yes, I am going to continue developing this project, and I am really excited about the next ones!